autosit/autosit.github.io/_posts/2022-03-30-pmbm_powerful.md

 * Implement solutions to bottlenecks in C, C++ or similar.
 * Develop additional heuristics to control the number of clusters, hypotheses etc.
 * Investigate whether it is possible to include a limited level of JPDA-style hypothesis merging.
+* Design benchmark scenarios, and compare with other state-of-the-art tracking methods.

 ## Prerequisites